For People With Developmental Disabilities, Food Work Means More Self Reliance

 Similar bakeries and restaurants exist elsewhere in the country.
 Some, like Jack's Bar & Grill in Arvada, Colo., employ people with special needs.
 Others, like Sunflower Bakery in Gaithersburg, Maryland, also train and then place such individuals at other businesses in the food service industry.

 Today, more than 50 percent of Pratt's employees have a developmental disability, she says.
-That includes 23-year-old Madeline Hannon, who has autism.
+That includes 23-year-old Madaline Hannon, who has autism.
 She has limited vocabulary and according to her parents, she has always been painfully shy.

 Now, though, Hannon works four days a week at Puzzles.
 She only works three hours a day and spends a lot of it serving customers, mostly during the lunch rush.